UWPCE-PythonCert/PythonCertDevel/source/modules/EnvironmentOverview.rst

 The Command Line (cli)
 ----------------------

-Having some facility on the command line is important
+Having some facility on the command line is important.

 We won't cover this much in class, so if you are not comfortable, please bone up on your own.